Board of Nursing

 (a) "Certified List of Kentucky Program of Nursing Graduates", 6/10, Kentucky Board of Nursing; and

-of State] Program of Nursing Graduates", 6/10, Kentucky Board
+(b) "Certified List of Out-of-State Program of Nursing Graduates", 6/10, Kentucky Board of Nursing.

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Board of Nursing, 312 Whittington Parkway, Suite 300, Louisville, Kentucky 40222, Monday through Friday, 8 a.m. to 4:30 p.m.